|Provider||5 Year fixed||5 Year variable||3 Year fixed|

 Accessing RBC mortgage rates

 You can access RBC mortgage rates by going to the bank directly.
 While RBC doesn't work with brokers, it's also worth speaking to a mortgage broker when comparing mortgages.
 This is because brokers work with multiple lenders, have access to exclusive deals and can negotiate on your behalf.
 Even if you want to get a mortgage from one of the big banks, using a mortgage broker can still get you a better deal.

 RBC mortgage pre-approval

-After gathering the necessary background information such as annual income, employment information, existing assets and liabilities, and financial history, you can complete an online pre-approval application for your RBC mortgage rate in less than a few minutes.
+After gathering the necessary background information such as annual income, employment information, existing assets and liabilities and financial history, you can complete an online pre-approval application for your RBC mortgage rate in just a few minutes.

 RBC mortgage application checklist

 As part of your mortgage application process, RBC will ask you questions relating to what you owe and own.
 These questions might include questions about: your current asset and debt mix; the projected expenses relating to the property you wish to buy (including taxes, heating costs and condo fees); and whether you will be using the property to generate income.
 You'll need information on all of these before you start an application.

 RBC will also require also be some basic information about you, your finances and the property you're buying, including: